 6. Bun With Headband

 Fantastic Four actress Jessica Alba looks radiantly beautiful with her mid-length blonde hair in a mini bun and dainty headband.
-To recreate Jess’ hairstyle, use a texturizing gel on hair and pull it back into a mini bun; you can tease hair for a bit of a sexy volume.
+To recreate Jess’ sweat-proof hairstyle, use a texturizing gel on hair and pull it back into a mini bun; you can tease hair for a bit of a sexy volume.
 Once done, slip a pretty headband into your hair to finish off the look.
 This will keep your hair in place and allow you to work on your fitness level easily.
 Licensed cosmetologist Christina Benjamin, who specialized in short hair custom cuts, “When in doubt, pull that headband out.”
 This is such a cute and simple hairstyle to recreate.”

 A great all-around hairstyle for many hair lengths, the model’s casual topknot lets short-haired rock their locks in a messy and fun way.
 To recreate this look, grab your hair and lift it up into a messy bun!
 Don’t forget to be generous with the hair ties and pins, and use an anti-frizz hairspray or headband for those short flyaways.

 8. Side Braided Pony

 Not only singer Nelly Furtado’s side braided pony will help you keep your hair in place while you are working out, but this style is equally stylish and chic.
 Win-win!
 To recreate the hairstyle, begin by parting your hair down the middle.
 Next, French braid the hair, starting at the mid part, and then continue it braiding backward.
 Repeat on the opposite side, and once done, secure the braids with an elastic band.